Getting and staying organised really can help you eliminate wasted time.

-If you are writing more than one story, I reommend colour coordination.
+If you are writing more than one story, I recommend colour coordination.
 Sometimes even the tidiest people can end up with notes all over the place (yes I’m guilty of this).

-Use markers, felt pens or coloured sticker dots and add them to the top corner of your profiles, scenes, notes etc. Use a specific colour on all corresponding works.
+Use marker pens, felt-tip pens or coloured sticker dots and add them to the top corner of your profiles, scenes, notes etc. Use a specific colour on all corresponding works.

 If we use the above example – All your notes, profiles etc for your Ancient Egypt story should have a blue circle in the top corner while all your Second World War notes should have a green dot.

 This makes it easier and quicker to separate notes at a glance.
 And believe me when you accidentally drop a file box of organised scenes all over your study floor you will be thankful for those coloured dots!